mavera12/EHR/Generic-Module-Framework:-States.md

 ## MultiObservation
 The `MultiObservation` state indicates that some number of prior Observation states should be grouped together as a single observation.
 This can be necessary when one observation records multiple values, for example in the case of Blood Pressure, which is really 2 values, Systolic and Diastolic Blood Pressure.
-This state must occur directly after the relevant Observation states, otherwise unexpected behavior can occur.
+This state must occur directly after the relevant Observation states, otherwise unexpected behavior can occur.  `MultiObservation` states may only be processed during an Encounter, and so must occur after the target Encounter state and before the EncounterEnd.
+See the [Encounter](#encounter) section above for more details.

 ### Supported Properties